accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: Players swipe atoms up, down, left, or right.
 The atoms slide until they hit a wall or another atom.
 The goal is to arrange the atoms to form a specific molecule shown on screen.
 *   **Q: Are there any special features?**
     A: Yes, there are 15 levels with progressive difficulty, including bonus stages and levels with unique mechanics like particle effects, darkness, and periodic control reversal.
 It also has a highscore system.
+*   **Q: What technology was used to build Atomremix?**
+    A: Atomremix was developed using the Unity Engine.
+It primarily uses Unity's visual scripting system, with some components written in C#.

 © 2024 Accaderi.
 All rights reserved.